Fabrizio Miccoli: International career

 Fabrizio Miccoli made ten appearances for Italy between 2003 and 2004, scoring twice.
-He made his debut under manager Giovanni Trapattoni against Portugal on 12 February 2003, creating the only goal for Bernardo Corradi.
-On 30 March 2004, Miccoli scored directly from a corner kick in another friendly match against Portugal.
+He made his debut under manager Giovanni Trapattoni in a friendly win against Portugal in Genoa on 12 February 2003, helping to create the only goal of the match for Bernardo Corradi, after the latter scored from the rebound when Miccoli's shot was saved by the keeper.
+On 30 March 2004, Miccoli scored directly from a corner kick in another friendly match against Portugal in Braga, which Italy won 2–1.

-Miccoli featured in UEFA Euro 2004 qualifying matches and received another call-up in a friendly against Finland in November 2004, which ended in a 1–0 win, with the only goal scored by Miccoli from a free-kick.
+Miccoli featured in UEFA Euro 2004 qualifying matches and received another call-up in a friendly against Finland on 17 November 2004 in Messina, which ended in a 1–0 win, with the only goal scored by Miccoli from a free-kick; this would be his final international appearance.

-After leaving Juventus on numerous loan stints, Miccoli did not receive any call ups under Marcello Lippi and was not called up to the Azzurri under either Roberto Donadoni nor Cesare Prandelli.
-Many sections of the Italian media attribute Miccoli's exclusion from the Italian national side under Lippi due to Miccoli's role in court during the 2006 Italian football scandal ("Calciopoli") in which Miccoli testified against Juventus, a club with close relations to Lippi.
+After leaving Juventus on numerous loan stints, Miccoli did not receive any call ups under Marcello Lippi, missing out on the 2006 FIFA World Cup–winning squad, and was not called up to the Azzurri under either Roberto Donadoni nor Cesare Prandelli.
+Many sections of the Italian media attribute Miccoli's exclusion from the Italy national side under Lippi due to Miccoli's role in court during the 2006 Italian football scandal ("Calciopoli") in which Miccoli testified against Juventus, a club with close relations to Lippi.
 Notwithstanding, Lippi still spoke positively in the media about Miccoli, referring to him in 2005: "I am constantly keeping him under observation, He's a big quality player and technically he is really good.
 He is a genius.
 Miccoli is a forward that can be really important for all teams in which he plays."

 During the 2009–10 Serie A season, there were several calls and speculation within the Italian media and high football figures that Miccoli could make a return to the Azzurri for the 2010 FIFA World Cup, and expressed continued interest in playing for the national team.
-However, Miccoli was not selected for the World Cup and in March 2011, upon return from a serious knee injury, he effectively announced his intentions not to pursue an international career any further.
+However, Miccoli was not selected by Lippi for the World Cup and in March 2011, upon return from a serious knee injury, he effectively announced his intentions not to pursue an international career any further.